 Don’t Let Yourself Get Stressed

-It’s hard to stay calm 24/7 over the holidays but if you get too stressed it’s just going to make your IBS kick off before you’ve even sat down to eat.
+It’s hard to stay calm 24/7 over the holidays but stress will make your IBS kick off before you’ve even sat down to eat.
 It’s widely recognized that there’s a strong connection between your gut and your brain thanks to your vagus nerve, so if you’re not feeling good mentally your gut probably isn’t going to feel too great either.

 Take some time out over the holidays and let yourself unwind in whatever way works for you (a walk outdoors or a warm bath and a good book often does the trick!).
 Any kind of exercise, in general, is also always a good go-to in order to destress and get your digestive system moving.
 Your gut will thank you for it.